GanishkaAdhana/theuneditedvoices-ui/README.md

 UI Design:

-1. Clean and Structured Layout:
-  The main page follows a two-column layout, where users can see trending news alongside top headlines.
+1. Clean and Structured Layout: The main page follows a two-column layout, where users can see trending news alongside top headlines.
 A grid-based news category section allows users to explore different topics effortlessly.

-3. Dark & Light Theme Implementation:
-  Dark Mode enhances readability at night and reduces eye strain.
+3. Dark & Light Theme Implementation: Dark Mode enhances readability at night and reduces eye strain.
 Light Mode provides a traditional reading experience suitable for daytime usage.

-5. Navigation Simplicity:
-  The Login & Sign-Up pages are minimalistic and user-friendly.
+5. Navigation Simplicity: The Login & Sign-Up pages are minimalistic and user-friendly.
 Clicking on a news article transitions seamlessly to a detailed news page.
-  Easy Theme Switching – Users can toggle between themes by clicking the theme switch icon in the navbar.
+Users can toggle between themes by clicking the theme switch icon in the navbar.

 How to Use
 1. Open the main page, where users can browse trending and latest news.